iicoats/Capstone_Level_1/README.md

 Day 2: [12/12/23]
 I am changing my project from Phoenix Ministries to Phoenix Transportation because it will be easier for me to come up with JavaScript code that does not involve a numbers game.
 I ran into an issue with my form.
 I had to research a way to multiply by 0.65.
 ChatGPT showed me how to do it correctly.

-Day 3: [Date]
+Day 3: [12/13/23]
-Repeat the same structure as Day 1
+Today I will start by changing the mileage charge to $1.95.
+Then I will start styling the pages.

 Day 4: [Date]
 Repeat the same structure as Day 1